 Hmm, so AIO coolers are water coolers, right?

 Well, yes and no. For one thing, the fluid used for AIO coolers is typically a combination of some thermally conductive liquid and pure water.
-Second, unlike custom liquid cooling loops, AIO coolers are standardized, meaning that they are smaller in scale, and are built so that they can be compatible with many different types of systems without significant modifications to either the cooler itself or the case it will be installed on.
+Second, unlike custom liquid cooling loops, AIO coolers are standardized, meaning that they are smaller in scale and are built to be compatible with many different types of systems without significant modifications to either the cooler itself or the case you will install it on.

-Oh and, because the radiator along with its fans is often mounted on one side of the PC case, it doubles as another source of airflow for the entire system.
-Hence, all-in-one.
-Place it upfront or above, and configure the fans to suck in air from the outside.
-Or, what is usually the better setup, is to flip the fans and push air outward, so that heat from both the PC and radiator are pushed outside the case.
+You can place it upfront or above and configure the fans to suck in air from the outside.
+Or, what is usually the better setup, is to flip the fans and push air outward so that heat from both the PC and radiator are pushed outside the case.

 How to install AIO coolers?